panzerdp/dmitripavlutin.com/content/posts/128-parseint-mistery/index.md

 ## 3. Conclusion

 `parseInt()` is the function that parses numerical strings to integers.

+Care must be taken when trying to extract the integer part of floats using `parseInt()`.

 Floats smaller than 10<sup>-6</sup> (e.g. `0.0000005` which is same as 5*10<sup>-7</sup>) conversed to a string are written in the exponential notation  (e.g. `5e-7` is the exponential notation of `0.0000005`).
 That's why using such small floats with `parseInt()` leads to unexpected results: only the significat part (e.g. `5` of `5e-7`) of the exponential notiation is parsed.